yuichi110/drawlib_docs/v0_1/docs/source/index.rst

 We build hundreads of these kind of images from image codes with same style for writing books.

 Refer to the Quickstart guide for a comprehensive understanding of drawlib's underlying concepts.
-All images within this documentation are generated using drawlib.
+Almost all images within this documentation are generated using drawlib.
+Excepts are only screenshots and original image files such as python logo.
+Even source code image at first example is generated by drawlib via smart art feature.

 .. toctree::
    :maxdepth: 2